If you’re a wine fanatic like me, then a trip to the wineries of Mendoza should be on your travel bucket list.

 Other Mendoza wineries to visit

-I was completely wined out after visiting so many bodegas in Mendoza.
+I was completely wined out after visiting my Mendoza winery tasting holiday.

-Here are a few others that I wanted to visit but was unable to as they were either closed during my visit or had no availability as they require bookings a few weeks in advance.
+Here are a few others that I wanted to visit but was unable to.
+They were either closed during my visit or had no availability as they require bookings a few weeks in advance.

 - Zorzal wines (Uco Valley)